 - Properly following all the conditions of your current visa

-- Living in Japan for 10 years.
-This means you need 5 years of living in Japan under a work visa.
+- Live in Japan already for 10 years+ (you need 5 years of living in Japan under a work visa)

 - Pay taxes to Japan’s social security program during the necessary timeframe and paid them on time